zearp/OptiHack/README.md

 The kind people over at [Objective-See](https://objective-see.com/products.html) even provide a free front-end to the build-in firewall called [LuLu](https://objective-see.com/products/lulu.html).
 They also have a lot of other very useful apps for the security curious amongst us.

+**FileVault2**:
+This works out of the box.
+You can enable it in the System Preferences app.

 ## Issues
 ### Resetting UEFI changes
 You have to remove the CMOS battery, short the ```RTCRST``` jumper and remove the ```PSWD``` jumper.
 Also remove the powerchord and then hold the power button for 10-20 seconds (this drains all left over electricity so called ```flea power```).
 Now reconnect the powerchord and wait for 30 seconds so the settings can be cleared.
 Now power up the machine.
 Everything should now be reset to stock values.
 Turn the machine off again and put the CMOS battery back in and set the jumpers back to how they were before.
 Now turn the machine back on and load BIOS defaults for good measure.